Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Results

 Further, the results allow us to compare the combinations of different setups, i.e. combination of context length $C$, normalization strategy $\normalization$, and feature aggregation strategy $\featureaggregation$ as discussed in Sec.~\ref{sec:methodology}.
 First, we notice fairly little difference in performance across different values of context length $C$.
 This would imply that memorization is equally exposed for lower and larger values of context length.
 Second, we find that normalization is required to reach reasonable classification performances.
 Compared to the raw predicted probabilities \textit{NoNorm}, all normalization strategies lead to an improved performance.
 Notably for \textit{MaxNormTF}, we find that, for $C=128$ and \textit{HistFE}, the mean AUC increases by $0.29$ and $0.10$ for books and papers respectively when compared with \textit{NoNorm} performance.
 Additionally, we find fairly little difference between normalizing with the \emph{token frequency} $R^{TF}(v)$ or \emph{general probability} $R^{GP}(v)$ across setups.
 This would imply that both normalization dictionaries provide similar information on the rarity of a token value.
 Third, we find that the histogram feature extraction \textit{HistFE} is significantly more effective than the more simple aggregate statistics extraction \textit{AggFE}.
 For \textit{MaxNormTF} and $C=128$, \textit{HistFE} leads to an increase in AUC of $0.24$ and $0.05$ for books and papers respectively compared with \textit{AggFE} in an equivalent setup.
 This makes us confident that the information for membership truly lies in the detailed distribution of token-level values per document, rather than in high-level aggregates.
 Overall, $C=128$, normalization using \textit{MaxNormTF}, and feature aggregation using \textit{HistFE} results in the best performing meta-classifier $\metaclassifier$ for both books and academic papers.

-Fig.~\ref{fig:AUC_primary} shows the ROC curve for one trained meta-classifier $\metaclassifier$, randomly selected out of the $k$, for the setup resulting in the best performing meta-classifier $\metaclassifier$.
+Fig.~\ref{fig:AUC_primary} shows the ROC curve for one trained meta-classifier $\metaclassifier$, randomly selected out of the $k$, for the best performing setup.
 In line with Carlini et al.~\cite{carlini2022membership}, we also provide the true positive rate at low false positive rates for this setup in Table~\ref{tab:tpr_fpr}.
 Especially for the books, a true positive rate of $18.75\%$ at a false positive rate of $1\%$ implies a meta-classifier $\metaclassifier$ that can confidently identify members in a given set of documents.